KaiTheRedNinja/Jumbleum/Notes.docc/Social Studies/Topics/Exploring Citizenship and Governance.md

 - Influencing decision-making in public affairs
 - Strengthening citizens’ sense of belonging

 Not much to say here.
-Check the examples page (coming soon) for some examples.
+Check the SS Examples page at <doc:SS-Examples#Chapter-4:-How-Can-We-Work-Together-for-the-Good-of-Society?> for some examples.